 There are a number of cricket ball producers around the world but only a limited number are approved to provide balls for the professional game.
-Among these are Kookaburra which is an Australian brand most commonly used in ODI, T20 and test matches in Australia and most other cricket playing nations.
+Among these are Kookaburra which is an Australian brand first only used by the Australian Cricket Board.
+These days, Kookaburra balls are most commonly used in ODI, T20 and test matches in Australia and most other cricket playing nations.

 There are two notable exceptions to that general rule: In England, games are played at all professional levels using the Dukes cricket ball.
-Meanwhile, in India, the SG ball is the one that is in common use.
+Meanwhile, in India, the SG ball is used more commonly.

 The balls are all similar as they have to conform to the overall laws governing their size and weight.
 One difference with the Kookaburra ball concerns its seam which has a tendency to deteriorate after around 20 to 30 overs.
 It can, therefore, stop swinging quite early and it can be difficult for the spinners to grip.